Troubleshoot your IoT Edge for Linux on Windows device

 Isolate the issue

-Your first step when troubleshooting IoT Edge for Linux on Windows should be to understand which component is causing the issue.
-There are three main components an EFLOW solution:
+Start troubleshooting IoT Edge for Linux on Windows by identifying which component causes the issue.
+An EFLOW solution has three main components:

-• Windows components: PowerShell module, WSSDAgent & EFLOWProxy
+• Windows components: PowerShell module, WSSDAgent, and EFLOWProxy

 • Azure IoT Edge